 Grifton is a very small town located in the state of North Carolina.
 With a population of 2,673 people and two constituent neighborhoods, Grifton is the 274th largest community in North Carolina.

 Grifton is an extremely ethnically-diverse town.
 The people who call Grifton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grifton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grifton include German, Irish, European, and Scots-Irish.
+Important ancestries of people in Grifton include German, Irish, European, and Polish.

 The most common language spoken in Grifton is English.
 Other important languages spoken here include Spanish and African languages.